Can I Eat Expired Whipping Cream?

 How long after opening can I use Whipping Cream?

 Once opened, Whipping Cream should be used within 7 days for optimal quality.
 Check for any changes in smell, texture, or appearance before using.
-If it appears off, discard it to prevent foodborne illness.
+If it appears off, discard it to reduce the risk of foodborne illness.

 Can I eat Whipping Cream if it was briefly at room temperature?